 - Supervisors must be affiliated with a UK academic or medical institution

-- Supervisor(s) must have a contract which extends beyond the termination date of the PhD studentship
+- Supervisor(s) must have a contract of employment which extends beyond the end date of the PhD studentship

 - The student appointed must not be medically or otherwise clinically qualified professionals